Immunosuppression in Transplantation

 Modern Immunosuppression

 The primary goal of immunosuppression is to prevent graft rejection and minimise adverse reactions.
-Currently, immunosuppression regimens used are associated with rejection rates between 35%-40%, but graft loss due to rejection is uncommon (<5%).
+Despite current immunosuppression regimens, rejection does still occur but graft loss due to rejection with appropriate treatment is uncommon.

 Immunosuppressive drugs can be classified as induction therapies, maintenance therapies, and antirejection therapies.
 Current immunosuppression agents are given as combination therapies, with constituents depending on both patient and operative factors: